PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ```

 ### Connecting to jenkins
-Prior to starting user enumeration, I decided to setup ssh port-forwarding so that I can easily connect back to the jenkins host that was bound to `127.0.0.1:8080` on the target host which I bound to port `8888` on my own host.
+Prior to starting enumeration of the aubreanna user, I decided to setup ssh port-forwarding so that I could easily connect back to the jenkins host that was bound to `127.0.0.1:8080`.
+Due to an already running conflict with burp, I bound it to port `8888` locally.

 ```
 root@kali:~/ctf# ssh -L 8888:127.0.0.1:8080 -N -f aubreanna@10.10.215.86